30000

 PSY 30155 cross-listed with LAS 30155

-Inter-disciplinary approach draws upon the scientific expertise of anthropologists, biologists, medical researchers, sociologists, social workers, and psychologists and the contributions of these fields to the study of human sexuality.
+Inter-disciplinary approaches that apply the scientific expertise of anthropologists, biologists, medical researchers, sociologists, social workers, and psychologists, and the contributions of these fields to the study of human sexuality.
 Interest in this topic is based on the fact that sexual behavior reflects our biological capabilities, our psychological characteristics and social and cultural influences.
-Covers core topics in the field of human sexuality including anatomy, physiology, arousal and response, gender roles, attraction, love, intimate relationships, sexual communication, sexual techniques, sexual orientation, conception, birth control, prenatal development, childbirth, sexual behavior across the life-span, sexual dysfunction and therapy, sexually transmitted diseases, atypical variations in sexual behavior, sexual coercion and commercial sex.
+Covers core topics in the field of human sexuality including anatomy, physiology, arousal and response, attraction, love, intimate relationships, sexual communication, sexual techniques, sexual orientation, conception, birth control, prenatal development, childbirth, sexual behavior across the life course, sexual dysfunction and therapy, sexually transmitted diseases, atypical variations in sexual behavior, sexual coercion, and commercial sex.
 Focuses on critical thinking as a tool for learning and taking action through diverse literature in the field of study.
-In addition, addresses gender roles, sexual attitudes, sexual behaviors, sexual health, and sexually responsible decision-making.
+In addition, addresses sexual attitudes, behaviors, health, and responsible decision-making.

 Cross Listed Courses